-Sampling methods for standing trees and lying deadwood were relatively homogeneous and mostly focused on assessing the living and deadwood volumes through measures of tree diameters and height (length of the fragment for lying deadwood).
-Only a fraction of datasets includes tree vitality and decay stages of deadwood, about 20 and 60% respectively.
+Sampling methods for standing trees and lying deadwood mostly focused on assessing the living and deadwood volumes through measures of tree diameters and height (length of the fragment for lying deadwood).
+Only a fraction of datasets includes tree vitality and decay stages of deadwood.
 Regeneration and the shrub layer were mostly sampled in the context of the vascular plant survey.

-Sampling differences occurred mostly in the shape, size and nestedness of the sampling units (see section 3.2.2) and in the completeness of the sample with regards to the smallest trees/deadwood pieces, i.e., diameter thresholds.

-Lying deadwood was mostly sampled in the same sampling units used for standing trees, but in some cases different methods were used, e.g., line intercept sampling (Van Wagner, 1968; Warren and Olsen, 1964).
+Sampling differences occurred mostly in the shape, size and nestedness of the sampling units and in the completeness of the sample with regards to the smallest trees/deadwood pieces, i.e., diameter thresholds.
+Lying deadwood was mostly sampled in the same sampling units used for standing trees, but in some cases different methods were used, e.g., Line Intercept Sampling (Van Wagner, 1968; Warren and Olsen, 1964).